stjude-rust-labs/rfcs/text/0003-provenance-tracking.md

 While not a major driving factor, SQLite's ubiquity should be considered for users who want to build custom tooling on top of the provenance database.
 Native language bindings exist for virtually every programming language and platform, and the file format is stable and well-documented.
 Users can query the database directly using standard SQLite clients, build custom analysis scripts in their preferred language, or integrate the database into dashboards without needing Sprocket-specific APIs.

-### Alternative: PostgreSQL
+### Future Work: PostgreSQL Support

-PostgreSQL was rejected for this initial implementation because it violates the zero-configuration principle.
+PostgreSQL support is planned as future work to enable enterprise-scale deployments.
 PostgreSQL offers better concurrent write performance through [MVCC (Multi-Version Concurrency Control)](https://www.postgresql.org/docs/current/mvcc-intro.html), remote database access over the network, more sophisticated query optimization for complex queries, and proven scalability to millions of records.
+These capabilities become valuable when organizations need to run multiple Sprocket server instances sharing a central database, or when workflow submission rates exceed SQLite's single-writer throughput.

-However, it requires separate server installation and configuration before Sprocket can run.
-Users must manage connection strings with host, port, and credentials.
-The database becomes separate from the output directory, breaking portability and requiring a backup strategy independent of the output directory.
-Network dependencies introduce new failure modes, and version compatibility between PostgreSQL server and Sprocket client becomes a concern.
-Most critically, PostgreSQL is overkill for the access patterns involved—infrequent writes and simple queries.
-PostgreSQL support could be added in the future behind a database abstraction layer without changing the on-disk format, allowing users who need it to configure a connection string while keeping SQLite as the default.
+However, PostgreSQL requires separate server installation and configuration, violating the zero-configuration principle that makes Sprocket accessible to new users.
+Users must provision database infrastructure, manage connection strings with host, port, and credentials, and coordinate backups independently of the output directory.
+Network dependencies introduce new failure modes, and version compatibility between PostgreSQL server and Sprocket client becomes an operational concern.
+For the majority of use cases—single servers with infrequent writes and simple queries—PostgreSQL's complexity outweighs its benefits.

+The implementation strategy will introduce a database abstraction layer that keeps SQLite as the default while allowing users to opt into PostgreSQL via configuration.
+An automatic migration tool will transfer existing SQLite databases to PostgreSQL, preserving all workflow execution history and index logs.
+The filesystem-based output directory structure (`runs/` and `index/`) will remain unchanged regardless of database backend, ensuring that users can migrate from SQLite to PostgreSQL without disrupting their existing workflows or file organization.
+This approach maintains progressive disclosure: users start with zero-configuration SQLite and migrate to PostgreSQL only when scale demands it.

 ### Alternative: Embedded Key-Value Stores (RocksDB, LMDB)